How iron deficiency affects the body

 A reduced level of hemoglobin in the blood may reduce the amount of oxygen that is circulating to the hair and skin cells, causing the skin and hair to get dry, weak, and damaged.
 This is why iron deficiency is also linked with loss of hair mass and strength.

-This shows that your hair can give you clues about what is going on in your body.
+This shows that the hair can give clues about what is going on in the body.
 While it is normal to lose small amounts of hair when you comb or wash your hair, losing larger hair clumps may be a sign of iron deficiency.

-Like your hair, your nails can also tell some things about your health.
+Like the hair, the nails can also tell some things about the health.
 One of the effects of iron deficiency is brittle nails or spoon-shaped nails (also called koilonychia).

 Spoon-shaped nails are nails that look like their center is scooped out, causing the nails to be thin and their edges to point upwards.

-Initially, iron deficiency usually causes the nails to be brittle and crack easily.
-Later, if the deficiency issue is not addressed, the brittle nails can further develop into spoon-shaped nails.
+Initially, iron deficiency causes the nails to be brittle and crack easily.
+If not addressed, the brittle nails can further develop into spoon-shaped nails.

-Other things that may signal iron deficiency include depression, cold hands and feet, poor appetite, and frequent infections.
+Other things that may signal iron deficiency include:

 Iron deficiency can also cause neurological effects like restless leg syndrome and attention deficit hyperactivity disorder (ADHD) in children.